 Oftentimes, someone won’t apply for a job because they feel like they don’t have any connections or experience.
 This may be holding you back from getting a job, but what’s the worst that can happen?
 Rejection?
 Rejection hurts, but so does not having a job.

-Apply anyway with well-written resume, and determination to work.
+Apply anyway with a well-written resume, and determination to work.
 You can end up landing a job even if you don’t have a connection.
 There’s no harm in trying.

 Look Harder for Personal Connections

 When people think they have no connections, that might not actually be the case.